Written in June last year after a road trip to buy a table. It’s a long story but here goes…

 I love the Australian country.

-I love its smooth highways and the rough dirt roads.
+I love the smooth highways and the rough dirt roads.
 I love the truck stops and diners.
-I love its motels and caravan parks and its dusty deli’s and bakeries.
+I love the motels and caravan parks and the dusty deli’s and bakeries.

 Google Maps and Waze are not your friends out here.